Hope for Haiti: Water

 Through Hope for Haiti's Clean Water Program, the organization installs and maintains solar-powered ultraviolet water purification systems and wells in community-accessible locations.
 Each clean water site is closely monitored and tested monthly by Hope for Haiti's Haitian water technician.
 In conjunction with Hope for Haiti's school-based Public Health Program, trained Community Health Workers educate over 2,400 students and their families on the importance of clean water, sanitation and hygiene.
 This approach ensures the development of healthy habits at the youngest age.

 Economy

 Hope for Haiti's partnerships with Yunus Social Business S.A.
 (YSB Haiti) and the Dalio Foundation promote economic sustainability and promote and develop social businesses in rural communities.
 The goal is to create long-lasting sustainability for school operations.

 Infrastructure

 In many Haitian communities, there are huge demands for school and community infrastructure improvement projects.
-Hope for Haiti is proud to have helped address many of these issues in several of their partner communities.
-Along with the support of local and international partners and donors, Hope for Haiti has been able to engage construction experts to provide children and their families with efficient, safe and beautiful spaces to live, work, learn and play.
+Hope for Haiti has helped address many of these issues in several of their partner communities.
+Along with the support of local and international partners and donors, Hope for Haiti helped engage construction experts to provide children and their families with efficient, safe and beautiful spaces to live.